bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ## Computer science for dummies

-Let’s say formal education isn’t your style.
-Going the self-taught route isn’t always easy, but it allows you to work at your own pace and strengthen your problem-solving skills.
+Let's say formal education isn't your style.
+Going the self-taught route isn't always easy, but it allows you to work at your own pace and strengthen your problem-solving skills.
 We will go on a quick run-down of coding languages you can focus on (and reasons why you should) before moving into resources that can aid you on your computer science journey.

 ![hacker face](/img/800/pexels-photo-5952651.webp.webp)

 {{< cta3 >}}

-## Let’s talk programming languages
+## Let's talk programming languages

 Where to start?
 With over 700 computer languages out there, it sounds impossible.
-However, like most things, programming languages follow a power law so there aren’t *that many* popular ones.
+However, like most things, programming languages follow a power law so there aren't *that many* popular ones.
 Anyways, we can start with some of the simplest languages to learn.
 There are some general categories we can use to separate programming languages into different groups: procedural, functional, and object-oriented languages.

 ### Cornerstone languages of the web